Turn Service Design Ideas into Action using the Service Design Scorecard System

 Here's what you'll get:

-- A tool to guide group discussions based on design and business needs; not personal opinions
+- A Guide to lead group discussions based on design and business needs; not personal opinions

-- An Excel spreadsheet with instructions and built-in formulas
+- An Excel worksheet with instructions and built-in formulas (link to download in the Guide)

 - A 5-step process to involve designers and stakeholders with differing interests